dmbarbour/wikilon/docs/AboutABC.md

 **Distinguishing Properties**

-Features that ABC pursues:

 * ABC is *streamable*.
 This means bytecode can be incrementally processed, e.g. to modify a state, then quickly forgotten.
 In practice, this means the bytecode cannot support backwards 'jumps'.
 ABC takes this a step further and simply avoids jumps entirely.
 However, conditional behavior and loops may still be expressed in terms of first-class functions and fixpoint combinators.

-* ABC aims to be *weakly legible*, such that a human who knows code can easily develop or debug it via simple text editor.
-Better, it should support editable views suitable for direct human manipulations (such as [claw](CommandLine.md)).
-Ideally, such editable views could be extended to support richly structured, interactive data (meshes, image canvases, matrices, graphs, music notation, etc..).
+* ABC aims to be *weakly legible*, such that a human who knows code can easily develop or debug at the bytecode layer.
+This weak legibility can potentially be further augmented by techniques like rendering editable views based on program structure (cf. [command language for awelon](CommandLine.md)).

 * ABC is purely functional.
 Computations may freely be cached, replicated, recomputed, and are characterized by values produced.
 ABC does support a potential escape for this, via tokens.
 But Awelon project uses tokens compatible with pure computation.